itaywe1998/EcoEvolution/Code_Diary.md

 Stellar BH are even more luminous from accretion disks.

 Maybe we can consider a sun-near planet-far planet relation, like the sun-earth-jupiter setting.

+In this current config - m3 is the parameter who controls the cycles - that is how many periods of temprature profile there are in a certain time range.
+Make it smaller for fewer cycles, and vice versa."
+[main 7cb92fd] in this current config - m3 is the parameter who controls the cycles - that is how many periods of temperature profile there are in a certain time range.
+Make it smaller for fewer cycles, and vice versa.
 ```